-- 6. To edit a group: - a.
+- a.
 Click the Edit Template button in the Actions column for the selected group. - b.
 In the dialog box that appears, click the Recipients box, and select one or more users. - NOTE: You can only choose from the existing users accounts that are already defined on the appliance.
-The admin user is always assigned to all UI notifications and can not be removed as a recipient. - Select or clear the Enable Notifications check box to allow or prevent notifications from this group from being displayed.
+The admin user is always assigned to all UI notifications and can not be removed as a recipient.